anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 Once a Pledge is enrolled, it can act as constrained Join Proxy between other Pledges and the enrolling Registrar.

 This document specifies a new form of constrained Join Proxy and protocol to act as intermediary between Pledge and Registrar to relay DTLS messages between Pledge and Registrar.
-Two versions of the constrained Join Proxy are specified:
+Two modes of the constrained Join Proxy are specified:

     1 A stateful Join Proxy that locally stores IP addresses during the connection.